Commissioner, District 7

 Andy LaBarre was first elected to the Washtenaw County Board of Commissioners in 2012, representing District 7, located in the eastern half of the City of Ann Arbor.
 For 2021 he serves as Vice Chair of the Board of Commissioners, and previously served as Chair of the Board (2017-18), Chair of the Ways and Means Committee (2015-16), and Chair of the Working Session Committee (2013-14).
 Andy lives in northern Ann Arbor with his wife Megan (a special education teacher at Dexter High School), son Declan, daughter Delaney, and dogs, Monster and Frankie.

 Born in Ann Arbor, Andy is a lifelong Washtenaw resident and a Pioneer High School graduate.
-Commissioner LaBarre earned his B.A. in Religion and Political Science from Wittenberg University and his Masters of Public Administration from Eastern Michigan University.
-Andy works at the A2Y Regional Chamber and previously served on staff of U.S. Senator Carl Levin (2004) and Congressman John D. Dingell from 2005 to 2011, most recently as his District Administrator.
-His past public service includes work on various board and committees, including the:
+He earned his B.A. in Religion and Political Science from Wittenberg University and a Masters of Public Administration from Eastern Michigan University.
+Andy works at the A2Y Regional Chamber and previously served on staff for Congressman John D. Dingell from 2005 to 2011, most recently as his District Administrator, and previously as Press Assistant for U.S. Senator Carl Levin (2004).

-Andy is honored and excited to serve.
-He is committed to the protection of human services, public safety, enhancement of environmental health and access, and efforts to make Washtenaw County a better place for its residents and a more attractive location for young people.
-Andy lives in northern Ann Arbor with his wife Megan (a special education teacher at Dexter High School), son Declan, daughter Delaney, and dogs, Yogi and Monster.
+Andy is honored and excited to serve, and committed to the protection of human services, promotion of greater racial equity, enhancement of environmental health and access, and efforts to make Washtenaw County a better place for its residents.
+He encourages constituents to email or call him directly for any needed assistance.